 In a part of England, a king died leaving half of his territory to the Romans and half to his wife.
 The Romans wanted to take all of the land by removing Queen Boudicca from the throne and taking control of the area, not just for the land but for the taxes from the people there.

 The Romans tried force.
 They confiscated land and animals, just taking them away from the people there.
 The people, of course, were upset and decided to fight back.
 Other groups of people joined Queen Boudicca and her local army to fight against the Romans.
-If they could take their things, they could it from the others as well.
+If the Romans could just take their things, then they could just continue on taking from the others as well.
+They wanted to stop the Romans.
 The Romans fled.

 Then Boudicca’s army followed the Romans.
 They burned the Roman temple where the soldiers had hid themselves.
 Then her army marched on to London where the Romans had taken over the city.
 Like today, it was an important city even then.
 Her army burned the city, killing hundreds of people, and not even just Romans.
 The Romans didn’t have enough soldiers around to fight back effectively.
 The soldiers in London fled as well.